I-1-2-14.Appeals Council Reviews Fully or Partially Favorable Hearing Level Decision with Approved Fee Agreement

 A. General

-This instruction generally applies only when the AC exercises its authority to issue a revised favorable decision after granting review or taking own motion review of a favorable hearing level decision.
-(For more information on own motion review, see HALLEX I-3-6-1).
-It is unnecessary for the AC to act on a previously approved fee agreement if the AC:
+This instruction generally applies only when the AC exercises its authority to issue a revised favorable decision after granting review or taking own motion review of a favorable hearing level decision (see HALLEX I-3-6-1).
+It is unnecessary for the AC to process the fee agreement if the AC:

-Does not grant review or decides not to take own motion review.
+• Does not grant review or take own motion review.

 NOTE 1:

-Because approval of a fee agreement is contingent on a favorable decision that results in past-due benefits (see HALLEX I-1-2-12), a representative is not entitled to a fee and must return any previously paid fee amount to the Social Security Administration (SSA) if the AC issues an unfavorable decision.
-The effectuating component will handle any incorrect payment issue(s).
-(There may be some circumstances in which the representative may later request a fee using the fee petition process, even if the decision is unfavorable.
+Because approval of a fee agreement is contingent on a favorable decision that results in past-due benefits (see HALLEX I-1-2-12), a representative, or an entity if there is a valid assignment as described in Program Operations Manual System (POMS) GN 03920.021, is not entitled to a fee and must return any previously paid fee amount to the Social Security Administration (SSA), or to the claimant if the claimant paid the fee, when the AC vacates a prior favorable decision.
+The effectuating component will handle any incorrect payment issue(s) (see POMS GN 03920.051 and GN 03920.052).
+The representative may later request a fee using the fee petition process, even if the decision is unfavorable.
 See HALLEX I-1-2-51.
-See also 20 CFR 404.1725(b)(2) and 416.1525(b)(2).)
+See also 20 CFR 404.1725(b)(2) and 416.1525(b)(2).

 NOTE 2:

 When the AC dismisses or denies a request for review of a favorable hearing level decision, the hearing level decision becomes the final decision of the Commissioner.
 For more information on hearing level final decisions, see HALLEX I-2-8-5.
-Because the AC took no action that vacates the prior decision and any associated fee agreement approval, any action on a fee agreement by the hearing level decision maker remains in effect.
+Because the AC took no action to vacate the prior favorable decision, any action on a fee agreement by the hearing level decision maker remains in effect.

-If a revised favorable AC decision results in more or less past-due benefits for the claimant, the effectuating component will determine whether the representative is due any additional payment or must refund any excess payment.
+If a revised favorable AC decision results in an adjustment in the past-due benefits amount for the claimant, the effectuating component will determine whether the representative or entity with a valid assignment is due any additional payment or must refund any excess payment after the new AC action on the fee agreement.

 B. Non-tiered Fee Agreement

-When the AC exercises its authority to issue a revised favorable decision, it will approve the fee agreement if there has been no pertinent change in circumstance and a fee agreement approval is proper under HALLEX I-1-2-12.
+When the AC issues a revised favorable decision, it will approve the fee agreement if there has been no pertinent change in circumstance and a fee agreement approval is proper under HALLEX I-1-2-12.

 NOTE:

-If the fee agreement limits application of the fee agreement through the hearing level (see HALLEX I-1-2-15), there has been a pertinent change in circumstance.
-For two-tiered fee agreement instructions, see subsection C below.
+If the fee agreement limits application of the fee agreement through the hearing level (see HALLEX I-1-2-15), there has been a pertinent change in circumstance, and the AC will disapprove the fee agreement.
+For two-tiered fee agreement instructions, see subsection HALLEX I-1-2-14 C.

-In the unusual circumstance in which a claimant appeals a favorable hearing level decision, the AC issues a revised favorable decision, and the fee agreement is non-tiered, the AC will approve a fee agreement that meets the statutory criteria, as long as no exceptions apply.
+If the AC issues a revised favorable decision after granting review or taking own motion review and the fee agreement is non-tiered, the AC will approve a fee agreement that meets the statutory criteria and no exceptions apply.
 If the representative states the intent to pursue an additional fee above the applicable statutory fee cap, see HALLEX I-1-2-44.
 See HALLEX I-1-2-12 A.3. for information about the statutory fee cap.

 C. Two-tiered Fee Agreement

-When the AC exercises its authority to issue a revised favorable decision and a prior decision maker approved a two-tiered fee agreement with the prior decision, it must determine whether the fee agreement was intended to apply at the AC level.
-If not, the AC will disapprove the fee agreement because there has been a pertinent change in circumstance (i.e., the fee agreement does not apply at the AC level).
+When the AC exercises its authority to issue a revised favorable decision and a prior decision maker approved a two-tiered fee agreement with the hearing decision, it must determine whether the fee agreement was intended to apply at the AC level.
+If not, the AC will disapprove the fee agreement because the fee agreement does not apply at the AC level.

-There may be unique processing issues in some cases at the AC level.
-Most significantly:
+There may be unique processing issues in some cases at the AC level:

-When the AC takes own motion review and issues a revised favorable decision, the AC may find that the language in a two-tiered fee agreement does not envision own motion review (i.e., addresses application of the second tier only if the claimant initiates an appeal to the AC).
-When the AC takes own motion review and the second tier of the fee agreement would clearly apply had the claimant initiated AC review, the AC will disapprove the fee agreement because it cannot ascertain the level at which the fee agreement applies.
+• When the AC takes own motion review and issues a revised favorable decision, the AC may find that the language in a two-tiered fee agreement does not address own motion review.
+When the AC takes own motion review and the second tier of the fee agreement would clearly apply had the claimant requested AC review, the AC will disapprove the fee agreement because it cannot ascertain the level at which the fee agreement applies.